luizbgomide/sovereign/examples.md

 ## Skills

 Say we are playing through [Stonehell](https://www.lulu.com/shop/michael-curtis/stonehell-dungeon-down-night-haunted-halls/paperback/product-1v8vy2zz.html).
-Alice's Delver has just fallen down the pit trap in area 1B, arriving at 2B21.
+Alice's PC has just fallen down the pit trap in area 1B, arriving at 2B21.
 Here's the original text:

 > **21)** Landing Pad: Fearsome faces carved in walls; bloodstains; broken weapons & equipment.
 Victims of the pit trap on Level 1B arrive here, taking `1d6` points of damage from the slide and tumble.
 The chute may be climbed by a thief with a Climb Walls check or by any other character aided by ropes & spikes and making a STR check.